model-checking/kani-verifier-blog/_posts/2022-12-23-easily-verify-your-rust-in-ci-with-kani.md

 Formal verification can be memory and compute intensive: if you find the Kani action running out of memory and CPU, we suggest using [large runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners) or [AWS CodeBuild](https://aws.amazon.com/codebuild/).

 To test drive Kani yourself, check out our [“getting started” guide](https://model-checking.github.io/kani/getting-started.html).
-We have a one-step install process and examples, so you can try proving your code today.
+We have a one-step install process and examples, so you can start proving your code today.
 If you are running into issues with Kani or have feature requests or suggestions, we’d [love to hear from you](https://github.com/model-checking/kani/issues).